felixblaschke/simple_animations/README.md

 #### Using child widgets

-Parts of the UI that are not effected by the animated value can be passed as a `Widget` into the `child` property.
+Parts of the UI that are not affected by the animated value can be passed as a `Widget` into the `child` property.
 That `Widget` is available within the `builder` function.
-They will not rebuild when animated value changes and therefore has a positive performance impact.
+It will not rebuild when the animated value changes, which improves performance.

 <!-- #code example/sa_flutter_app/lib/readme/animation_builder/pa_child.dart -->
 ```dart